joho/7XX-rfc/readme.md

     - 783 - It was a customer request, honestly
     - 784 - Management, obviously
     - 785 - TPS Cover Sheet not attached
+  * 79X - End of the world
+    - 791 - Nuclear war
+    - 792 - Internet crashed